flowfree/zipplink/README.md

 Run the unit tests
 ------------------
-Type the command below to run the unit tests:
+Type the command below on your local machine to run the unit tests:

     pipenv run pytest